Criminology Degree at University of Denver (DU)

 Request more information about the criminology program by clicking on the links below:

-The criminology program at DU prepares students for careers as a police officer, corrections officer, forensic science technician, probation and community control officer, and loss prevention specialist.
+The criminology program at University of Denver prepares students for careers as a police officer, corrections officer, forensic science technician, probation and community control officer, and loss prevention specialist.
 The program focuses on the systematic study of crimes as a sociopathological phenomenon and the social institutions evolved to respond to crime.
 Program courses include: theory of crime, psychological and social bases of criminal behavior, penology, rehabilitation and recidivism, social attitudes and policy, and issues in law enforcement administration and policy.
+Get more details below including other Colorado colleges that offer criminology degrees.

 Learn more by requesting information now!